-First, on the left select the directory or zip archive, containing the files to be restored.
-On the file list at right you can select the desired file(s) using the mouse in the normal way.
+First, on the left select the directory or if the option Uncompress: zip files is selected the zip archive, containing the files to be restored.
+On the file list at right you can select the desired file(s) using the mouse or keyboard (Ctrl-A for all or Ctrl-N for none) in the normal way.
 Clicking the Restore button will initiate the copying of files into the specified destination.